pulp/pulp_rpm/docs/user-guide/features.rst

 .. how to create package group, what are the requirements, what is the CSV, etc.
 .. push count? what is that?

-`Red Hat <http://www.redhat.com>`_ provides security updates for supported Red Hat Enterprise products.
-These security updates are provided through the Red Hat CDN as errata updates.
+`Red Hat <http://www.redhat.com>`_ provides security, bug fix, and enhancement updates for supported Red Hat Enterprise products.
+These security updates are provided through the Red Hat CDN, and are described by errata.
 Pulp supports these errata types with a number of related features.

-Errata can be :ref:`copied <copy-errata-recipe>` from one repository to another.
-Admins can also upload their own errata to a repository by providing a conforming CSV formatted file.
+Errata are synchronized from upstream repositories.
+Errata can also be :ref:`copied <copy-errata-recipe>` from one repository to another.
+Administrators can also :ref:`upload <create-errata-recipe>` their own errata to a repository.
 Please see the :doc:`recipes` documentation to learn how to perform these operations.

 Protected Repositories
 ----------------------